Writing Poetry (Online) 2022-2023

 The Move to Online Learning

 The technology is now available for us to move confidently into online learning.
 Video conferencing allows us to maintain the interactive element we feel is crucial to successful teaching.
 We have discovered that in many areas it offers effective approaches to teaching beyond those available in the traditional classroom.
-We are also excited at the prospect of working with writers from more diverse backgrounds both geographically and culturally.
+We are also excited at the prospect of working with writers from more diverse backgrounds, physically, geographically and culturally.

 In the week before the beginning of your course you will be invited to attend Zoom familiarisation sessions if you have not taken an online learning course before.

 - look at a range of poetic techniques such as compression, imagery, texture, line breaks, traditional forms, rhyme and metre.